CryptoChat-dev/CryptoChat2/README.md

 2. The user sends a message.

 Bob says, "Hello Alice!".
 Bob's client uses the plaintext encryption key to locally encrypt his username (Bob) and message (Hello Alice!).
+Bob's client sends the SHA-512 hashed version of their encryption key along with his encrypted username and message.
 Alice's client receives the end-to-end message from the backend's using Socket.IO and decrypts the encrypted username and message using her local encryption key that she entered on the splash screen.

 ### File Attachment